 Quite similar to the stat above.

-An estimate of 27% of online retailers now sees the dropshipping model as an easier path to tread as a retailer.
+An estimated 27% of online retailers now see the dropshipping model as an easier path to tread as a retailer.

-And according to a new statistic, dropshipping is the fulfilment model of nearly 33% of online stores which is higher than the 27% of dropshipping fulfilment previously recorded.
+And according to a new statistic, dropshipping is the fulfillment model of nearly 33% of online stores, which is higher than the 27% of dropshipping fulfillment previously recorded.

 When it comes to e-commerce, shipping to customers has always been a problem that manufacturers face when they try to sell online.